Michael Flynn Jr. Investigation: FBI Reportedly Wants Flynn Sr. To Turn On Trump, Leading To Impeachment

-Michael Flynn Jr. is reportedly in the FBI’s crosshairs, with reports that special counsel Robert Mueller is honing in on the son of Donald Trump’s former national security adviser in an effort to get to Trump.
+Michael Flynn Jr. is reportedly in the FBI’s crosshairs, with reports that special counsel Robert Mueller is honing in on the son of Donald Trump’s former national security adviser to get to Trump.

-This week, NBC News reported that Michael G. Flynn is the subject of a federal investigation into Russian meddling in the 2016 U.S. presidential election as well as potential collusion between Trump’s campaign and the Russian government.
+This week, NBC News reported that Michael G. Flynn is the subject of a federal investigation into Russian meddling in the 2016 U.S. presidential election, as well as potential collusion between Trump’s campaign and the Russian government.
 The investigation stems from Flynn Jr.’s work in his father’s lobbying firm, Flynn Intel Group.

 The report noted that both father and son were already entangled in allegations of wrongdoing connected to foreign governments.
-Flynn’s lobbying group received $530,000 for work that benefitted Turkey, though the elder Flynn failed to register as a foreign lobbyist at the time.
+Flynn’s lobbying group received $530,000 for work that benefitted Turkey, although the elder Flynn failed to register as a foreign lobbyist at the time.

-The report added that Mueller may be trying to go after Flynn Jr. in order to put the squeeze on his father and get him to share information on Trump’s possible collusion.
+The report added that Mueller might be trying to go after Flynn Jr. to put the squeeze on his father and get him to share information on Trump’s possible collusion.

 “Several legal experts with knowledge of the investigation have told NBC News they believe Mueller, following a classic prosecutorial playbook, is seeking to compel key players, including Flynn and Manafort, to tell what they know about any possible Trump campaign collusion with Russia.
 Mueller has brought onto his team a federal prosecutor known for convincing subjects to turn on associates.
 Any potential criminal liability for Michael G. Flynn could put added pressure on his father, these legal experts said.”